The 3rd Meeting of the International

 3. Dedicated gravity satellite missions

-Peter Schwintzer, GeoForschungsZentrum Potsdam,
+Peter Schwintzer, GeoForschungsZentrum Potsdam, Germany

 Nico J. Sneeuw, University of Calgary, Canada